TalTech-HPC-Centre/taltech-hpc-docs/docs/software/multiwfn.md

 cp -r /gpfs/mariana/software/green/MultiWFN/Multiwfn_3.7_bin_Linux/examples/* examples/
 ```

-**NB!** The user can run Multiwfn only from his own folder, not from the shared.
+**NB!** The user can run Multiwfn only from their own folder, not from the shared one.

-For visualization that does not perform additional calculations, but only reads outputs (for example spectra visualization), Multiwfn can be run in interactive mode using `srun`:
+For visualization that does not perform additional calculations but only reads outputs (for example, spectra visualization), Multiwfn can be run in interactive mode using `srun`:

 ```sh
 srun Multiwfn job.log